Small claims - Getting results

 The registration is good for two years and can be renewed every two years.
 If you keep renewing the registration for up to ten years, there is a greater likelihood that the debtor may sell or re-mortgage the land and you will be paid.
 You must remember to renew the registration before the two years are up and the earlier registration expires.
 Once the registration has expired, you will have to obtain a new certificate from the registry and you will have lost your place on the title.

-If the debtor satisfies the judgment, the debtor will want to remove the lien from the land.
-The creditor may also agree to remove or partially remove (i.e., from one property but not from others) a lien in anticipation of being paid after the land is sold.
+If the debtor satisfies the judgment, the debtor will want to remove the judgment from the land.
+The creditor may also agree to remove or partially remove (i.e., from one property but not from others) a judgment in anticipation of being paid after the land is sold.

 The creditor may obtain the necessary information and form to have the land released, from the land title office.
 The land title office will require a Land Title Act Form C signed by the creditor before a witness (such as a solicitor, notary public, or commissioner for taking affidavits) to provide satisfactory proof that the registered charge has been satisfied, surrendered, released or discharged in whole or in part. [s.216(1) LTA].
 There is a fee for filing the discharge payable to the land title office.